 - Course assessed by practical programming and theory exams plus one non-exam assessment

-- You will learn to program in a few languages including VB.net, PHP and SQL
+- You will learn to program in a few languages including VB.net, Assembly and SQL

 - You will have the opportunity to enter the British Informatics Olympiad and the Oxford Computing Challenge